Silme Domingo & Gene Viernes Scholarship in Labor Studies

 Despite opposition from all sides, Gene and Silme founded the Rank and File Committee in 1977 to struggle for union democracy and fair working conditions.
 They were elected to the leadership of International Longshore and Warehouse Union Local 37 in 1980, and worked hard to build links and solidarity with the people of the Philippines.
 Tragically, both were murdered on June 1, 1981.
 Corrupt former Local 37 President Tony Baruso and Philippine dictator Ferdinand Marcos were later implicated in the assassination.
 Their memory lives on as inspiration to workers and students striving for justice.

-- Up to date contact information, including e-mail, mailing addresses, and phone number
+- Up to date contact information, including e-mail, mailing addresses, and phone number.

 Please note in your application if you have applied to the University of Washington but have not yet received notice from the Admissions Office.
 If this is the case, you are eligible for the scholarship, but the award will be contingent on your admittance to the UW.

-Andrew Hedden, Program Coordinator
+Andrew Hedden, Associate Director